adamwojt/cookiecutter-poetry/README.rst

 * Create a repo and put it there.
-* Create virtual environment and install project dependencies. (``poetry install``)
-* Run the Travis CLI command `travis encrypt --add deploy.password` to encrypt your PyPI password in Travis config and activate automated deployment on PyPI when you push a new tag to master branch.
+* Create virtual environment and install project dependencies. (``poetry install``) and activate automated deployment on PyPI when you push a new tag to master branch.
-* Add the repo to your ReadTheDocs_ account + turn on the ReadTheDocs service hook.
-* Release your package by pushing a new tag to master.

-For more details, see the `cookiecutter-poetry tutorial`_.

 Fork This / Create Your Own
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~